Have you have ever researched Prefabricated Homes, Kit Homes or Modular Homes and thought they resembled a tin shed or granny flat?

 Reductions in material use and waste also provide huge savings with panel and kit systems.
 With traditional methods, transport costs quickly add up due to the delivery of large heavy loads and repeat site visits of labour intensive trades.

 Waste disposal as a by-product of construction has become a major contributor to landfill as well as a significant cost to the average new home build.
 Surplus or broken bricks and other off-cuts are most often thrown away rather than sorted for reuse or recycling.

 While planning to use a panelised system, the Architect or designer aims to work with the modular panel sizes, whilst in production we work to reduce furthermaterial wastage.
 Whilst this planning may be intense, we feel it in our charter to adopt this responsible approach.

 It certainly doesn't end there!
 Traditional building methods require space, lots of space - for onsite storage, access and general working.
 It is not uncommon that a whole site must be cleared to accommodate these needs.
 Where kit homes and panels can be delivered and installed so quickly and lightly that site disturbance is kept to a minimum.
 This most often reduces the demand for replacement of contaminated topsoil, lawn or landscaping.

 Kit homes often prove a 20-40% cost reduction over conventional methods due to the interest savings from the speed in delivery of the final home.
 Think about how much interest you'd normally pay just watching each individual brick being laid.

 And remember despite these time and money savings, your home is more energy efficient saving more dollars in the longer term.
 Oh and then there are those other things - storm resistance, bush fire resistance and termite resistance and significantly less site disturbance.

-Perth deserves high quality kit homes.
-Get in touch with us today to learn how you can use the SipFORM system for your new home.
+You deserve a high quality kit home.
+Get in touch with us today to learn how you can use the SipForm system for your new home.